alejandrogzi/chromsize/README.md

 googled 'get chromosome sizes from fasta', grab every command/tool I found and benchmarked it. surprisingly, you can lose 14 seconds of your life just waiting for those chrom sizes to be calculated. crazy.

+> What's new on v.0.0.2?
+> - now reads .gz!
+> - CI implementation

 ## Usage
 ### Binary